AhmedElsherbini/Cblaster_stats/README.md

 ```
 "-i /--input_dir"  is your path to the directory for your binary file

-"-og /--outgroup" <**optional**> is an outlier species that I know that it is NOT in my results and phylogenetically far from my results.
+"-og /--outgroup" <**optional**> is an outgroup species that I know that it is NOT in my results and phylogenetically far from my results.
 *PS: do not forget to use underscore _ in the name of this species.*

  **What about dependencies?**